AuHau/toggl-cli/README.md

 # Toggl CLI

-> Command line tool and set of wrappers for interacting with whole toggl's API
+> Command line tool and set of Python wrapper classes for interacting with toggl's API

 ## Install